 When a race is stopped, riders must return to the pit lane, unless otherwise instructed by officials.
-If there is to be a second part to the race, minor repairs may be carried out.
-The following procedure will take place:
+If there is to be a restart, minor repairs may be carried out.
+The following procedure will apply:

 Upon arrival in the pit lane, riders may make adjustments to their machine.
 Refueling is permitted in the pit lane for teams with no garages.
 (Prior to the start of the race, teams should ensure that all necessary equipment is located in the pit lane service area in a safe position).